-- A land station which acts as a Command and Control (C^2) center, for the physical defense of a critical infrastructure; - A terrestrial/air protection system controlled by the C^2 and composed of fixed and mobile sensors; - An underwater base station wired to the shore with a high bandwidth link.
-This station represents the connection between the above and below water environments; for this reason this element is both part of the acoustic network and of a traditional wired communication infrastructure; - Fixed and mobile nodes (n) acoustically connected in an underwater network which includes the base station.
-Each node is equipped with an on board sonar for intrusion detection and with an acoustic modem for communication purposes.
+- A land station which acts as a Command and Control (C2) center, for the physical defense of a critical infrastructure; - A terrestrial/air protection system controlled by the C2 and composed of fixed and mobile sensors; - An underwater base station wired to the shore with a high bandwidth link.
+This station represents the connection between the above and below water environments; for this reason, this element is part of both the acoustic network and a traditional wired communication infrastructure; - Fixed and mobile nodes (n) acoustically connected in an underwater network which includes the base station.
+Each node is equipped with onboard sonar for intrusion detection and with an acoustic modem for communication purposes.

-One of the critical aspects is related to the integration between such different systems, which include above water and underwater components.
-In the case of the UAN system, this integration has been realized using two basic components or network layers: the Internet Protocol (IP), which permits to create a standard interface towards the higher-layers of the network, and the use of a publish/subscribe system to abstract the specific characteristics of the components.
-In the remainder of the paper we focus on the middleware and application level of the UAN concept, and we assume the presence of a reliable network able to support the physical communication.
-More details on the UAN lower level hardware can be found in (Husoy et al., 2011).
+One of the critical aspects is related to the integration between such different systems, which include above-water and underwater components.
+In the case of the UAN system, this integration has been realized using two basic components or network layers: the IP, which permits us to create a standard interface toward the higher layers of the network, and the use of a publish/subscribe system to abstract the